dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 dbt connects to and runs SQL against your database, warehouse, lake, or query engine.
 We group all of these SQL-speaking things into one bucket called _data platforms_. dbt can be extended to any data platform using a dedicated _adapter plugin_.
 These plugins are built as Python modules that dbt Core discovers if they are installed on your system.
 All adapters listed below are open source and free to use, just like dbt Core.

-To learn more about adapters, check out [What Are Adapters](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters).
+To read more about adapters, check out [What Are Adapters](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters).

 ## Supported Data Platforms